hamzacrichlow/hamzacrichlow/README.md

 Currently finishing the development of my personal project Pulmoro.
 Pulmoro is a clinical decision making iOS application I created.
 It earned me an invitation to Apple’s Worldwide Developers Conference after winning the Swift Student Challenge in 2025.

-I've worked on on tvOS and iOS applications such as Pulmoro, Lies and Legends, The Simulator, Collectivity, and Atileir Archive.
+I've worked on multiple tvOS and iOS applications ad a developer and/or designer such as Pulmoro, Lies and Legends, The Simulator, Collectivity, and Atileir Archive.

 Passionate about intersection of healthcare and educaiton with technology | SwiftUI enthusiast | Advocate for accessible design.